 - Unemployed because of the COVID-19 pandemic, and

-- Not eligible for Post-9/11 GI Bill® or VR&E benefits (or, if you’re eligible for the Post-9/11 GI Bill®, you’ve transferred all of your benefits to family members), and
+- Not eligible for other Veterans Education Benefits or VR&E benefits (or, if you’re eligible for Veterans Education Benefits, you’ve transferred all of your benefits to family members), and

 - Not rated as totally disabled because you can’t work, and